Category Archives: Sprint Training

 2/ Convert the gains by doing Sprint Training – small amounts at 100% effort.

-Do your homework by performing a variety of core (back & abdominal) exercises this helps the link between the key power muscles and the running action.
+Do your homework by performing a variety of core (back & abdominal) exercises.
+This helps link the key power muscles and the running action.

-Also help your brain convert the new found strength/power by doing smart bounding exercises like explained at https://oztrack.com/blog/2011/04/bounding-training-for-runners-the-oztrack-method/
+Also, help your brain convert the newfound strength/power by doing innovative bounding exercises like those explained at the page Oztrack Bounding Training for Track Athletes

-Balance all the different elements of training each week, so the different activities do not spoil the quality of the others.
-If done properly over the course of your development everything should steadily improve.
-If it isn’t do something slightly different.
+Balance all the different elements of training each week so the different activities do not spoil the quality of the others.
+Everything should steadily improve if done correctly throughout your development; if it doesn’t, do something slightly different.
+Maybe do less.

 Variety of quality is the KEY.

 The biggest mistake for sprinters is to do too much.
-It is amazing how little you need to do when its done perfectly and doing slightly more than that is BAD.
-This is why you need a coach and to do what they tell you.
-Coaches be confident and its better to do less even if the athlete is frustrated at how little they are doing, be firm.
+It is amazing how little you need to do when it’s done perfectly, and doing slightly more than that is bad.
+This is why you need a coach and should do what they tell you.
+Coaches should be confident, and it’s better to do less, even if the athlete is frustrated at how little they are doing.
+Be firm.

 Steve Bennett